-The Bachelor of Business Administration with specialization in Marketing and Advertising is a program carefully designed to prepare graduates for successful careers in the media and advertising industry or in marketing communication / corporate communication positions which require expertise in both marketing and in advertising.
+The Bachelor of Business Administration with specialization in Marketing and Advertising is a program carefully designed to prepare graduates for successful careers in marketing communications in the media services and advertising industry.
+These careers require expertise in both marketing and advertising.

-The program is founded upon general business and management core knowledge base with additional technical and specialized knowledge drawn and integrated together from the main dimensions of marketing, advertising, public relations and communication.
+The program is founded upon general business and marketing core knowledge base with additional technical and specialized knowledge drawn and integrated together from the main dimensions of marketing, advertising, public relations and communication.